Bollywood's Oscars return from pandemic hiatus in Abu Dhabi - ExBulletin

 Host Salman Khan, one of Bollywood’s heavyweights, opened the proceedings by entering the auditorium on a motorbike, an IIFA gold trophy perched on the handlebars.

 “We have seen that over the past two years the world has closed down.
-Many of us have lost our loved ones.
-Many have also lost their jobs.
-We have faced many difficulties.
-Together we have overcome difficulty,” he told the crowded room.
+Many of us have lost loved ones.
+Many also lost their jobs.
+We encountered many difficulties.
+All together we overcame the difficulty,” he told the crowded room.

-“When the world slowly opened up, the movie theaters were the last to open.
-But they filled up first.
-You saved the movie industry and everyone who worked in the industry,” Khan said. .
+“As the world slowly opened up, movie theaters were the last to open.
+But first it filled up.
+You saved the film industry and everyone who worked in the industry,” he said.
+Khan said.

 Tiger Shroff, son of 1980s superstar Jacky Shroff and one of the new cast members, ripped off his jacket to perform the opening number shirtless, in shades and sparkly pants.